MahmoudHegazi/BigTv/README.md

 ## !9 Fusion template
-(With button can change the desgin to more than 10 diffrent style like google but better not only change background change the all website layout)
+(With button can change the desgin to more than 10 diffrent style like google but better not only change background change the all website layout) then save it using webstorage forever or using cookies
+###  or in a user table in database (CRUD update the curent website template (feature for subscribers)),

 ## add new series (render text image with ajax from flask webserver)